InstituteforDiseaseModeling/synthpops/docs/overview.rst

 	student_teacher_ratio=30

-One particular is that the matrices in the Prem et al. paper include interactions between students and teachers.
+One particular is that the matrices in the Prem et al. paper include interactions between students and teachers (remove this reference, replace with a note that in general contact matrices include interactions between students and teachers).
 Also, they include universities.

-The workflow is then
+The workflow is then (all of the following is drawn from metholody learned from past papers so reference them here)

 1. `synthpops.get_uids_in_school` uses the enrolment rates to determine which people attend school.
 This then provides the number of students needing to be assigned to schools.
 2. `synthpops.generate_school_sizes` generates schools according to the school size distribution until there are enough places for every students to be assigned a school